-- Promoting formal and informal coordination dialogue, through the CSTAC or as convened by RCTC to include: 1) public transit planning and operations organizations, 2) large public human service agencies (such as Office on Aging and Inland Regional Center and Department of Public Social Services) and 3) specialized transportation providers, including Measure A Specialized Transportation Program grantees. - Convening annual transportation summits directed to a range of audiences but seeking to expand awareness of transportation services and resources, geared to riders but also (or separately) geared to specialized transportation providers for organizational capacitybuilding purposes.
-The summits could entail: - Educating all participants about existing transportation resources programs, services and technology tools. - o Highlighting planned changes to the transportation network. - o Encouraging participants to take an active role in promoting available transportation by providing them with information tools, for social media, website use and more. - Providing a forum for participants to provide feedback on the transportation network and voice the needs of their constituents. - o Discussing grant cycles and opportunities, including forthcoming requests for letters of support. - Encouraging agency participation in statewide training opportunities through the Rural Technical Assistance Program (RTAP), CalACT, CTAA and others, making dues and membership expenses a legitimate line item for Measure A grant application budgets. - Expanding existing transit planning and decision-making committees to reflect Coordinated Plan target group members and to provide training to new participants to increase their effectiveness in these conversations. - Maintaining a database, probably held at RCTC, of key stakeholder organizations that touch the Coordinated Plan populations and of specific personnel within those organizations with an interest in and concern for mobility topics.
+- Promoting formal and informal coordination dialogue, through the CSTAC or as convened by RCTC to include: 1) public transit planning and operations organizations, 2) large public human service agencies (such as Office on Aging and Inland Regional Center and Department of Public Social Services) and 3) specialized transportation providers, including Measure A Specialized Transit Program grantees. - Convening annual transportation summits directed to a range of audiences but seeking to expand awareness of transportation services and resources, geared to riders but also (or separately) geared to specialized transportation providers for organizational capacitybuilding purposes.
+The summits could entail: - Educating all participants about existing transportation resources programs, services and technology tools. - o Highlighting planned changes to the transportation network. - o Encouraging participants to take an active role in promoting available transportation by providing them with information tools, for social media, website use and more. - o Providing a forum for participants to provide feedback on the transportation network and voice the needs of their constituents. - Discussing grant cycles and opportunities, including forthcoming requests for letters of support. - Encouraging agency participation in statewide training opportunities through the Rural Technical Assistance Program (RTAP), California Association for Coordinated Transportation (CalACT), Community Transportation Association of America (CTAA) and others, making dues and membership expenses a legitimate line item for Measure A grant application budgets. - Expanding existing transit planning and decision-making committees to reflect Coordinated Plan target group members and to provide training to new participants to increase their effectiveness in these conversations.

+Maintaining a database, probably held at RCTC, of key stakeholder organizations that touch the Coordinated Plan populations and of specific personnel within those organizations with an interest in and concern for mobility topics.